 Need to start the child mediation process?
-Call our law firm toll free at 1-844-466-6529
+Contact us.

-Registered Master Level Social Workers with Child and Family Expertise and Training are often best suited to mediate Family Law matters involving children and adolescents.
+Registered master-level social workers with child and family expertise and training are often best suited to mediate family law matters involving children and adolescents.
 Sensitive to the needs of minors, Social Workers will centralize the needs of children in mediation processes and outcomes.

-Mediation Process- Family Law Mediators
+Mediation Process and Family Law Mediators

 Where people in a family do not feel that their particular perspective or wish has been heard by the mediator, then the process is not likely to yield the positive results that people are hoping to achieve.

 Where people believe that a mediator exhibits preferential treatment to one person’s point of view in the family, then the process is also unlikely to yield results that will hold over the long term.

 What does the child mediation process look like?

 Most mediators will help families generate a few variations of the same basic plan.
 These plans may be related to any one of the several potential issues related to separation and divorce.

-Family Law Firm
+Get Help With Family Law

-Here, feelings can be unpacked, discussed, challenged and reviewed.
+Here, feelings can be unpacked, discussed, challenged, and reviewed.
 They can rewrite, amend, or append the plan.
 Mediation ends when everyone in the family agrees that the plan is workable.
 All parties think it’s worth a try for an agreed-upon period.

 Need to learn more about the child mediation process?
 You can reach out to us via the live chat function in the bottom right of the screen.

-Child mediation process- What happens if mediation fails?
+What happens if it fails?

 Sometimes, this failure happens during the mediation process.
 People have the option to cancel the mediation process.
 They can then reconnect with a lawyer.
 They can push for a temporary, interim, or final rendering.